hanstxu/cs118-proj1/README.md

 ## Extra Credit

 For docker, I hardcoded the port to be 2017 and the directory to be ./save.
-Files should be saved in the same file as the Dockerfile.
+Files should be saved in the same directory as the Dockerfile.

 In bash, run the following commands: